AlanBui1/chess-website/_posts/2023-03-24-springcep.md

 <h2>When is it?</h2>

 The program runs from 2:00 - 3:30 PM Eastern Time on Saturdays.
-The program starts on April 8th and goes until June 24th.
-A new session will start after that!
+The program starts on April 8th and goes until June 17th.

 <h2>Schedule</h2>